 What is supply chain financing?

 Supply chain finance improves payments between companies and their suppliers.
-Supply chain finance programs are a set of solutions that optimize a business’s cash flow while extending payment terms to their supplier.
-Additionally, it provides the option for SME and large suppliers to get early payments on invoices.
+These financing programs are a set of solutions that optimize a business’s cash flow while extending payment terms to their supplier.
+Additionally, it allows SMEs and large suppliers to get early payments on invoices.

 Supply chain financing provides advantages for the buyer and supplier.
 The buyer takes advantage of working capital, while the supplier generates more cash flow.
 The financing solutions are implemented in a couple of different ways: reverse factoring and supplier finance.